 There was a time when I thought Americans were above this, that we were special.
 I thought what happened in WWII Germany could never happen here.
 "We're not that naive," I thought, "not that dispassionate."As an American Jew, I grew up learning about the Holocaust; this is what happens when "good men do nothing."
 I … Continue reading We’re no different.
 Neither are they.

-After his sterling performance at the 75th Commemoration of D-Day, the news media pondered if Trump really meant what he read from the teleprompter.
-When asked about this, one legislator even suggested Trump seemed emotionally moved by the experience.
-I understand holding out hope Trump will change - just as I understand why a battered … Continue reading The Media’s Missed Opportunity
+After his sterling performance at the 75th Commemoration of D-Day, the news media debated if Trump really meant what he read from the teleprompter.
+When asked about this, one legislator suggested Trump seemed emotionally moved by the experience.
+I understand holding out hope Trump will change, just as I understand why a battered spouse keeps … Continue reading The Media’s Missed Opportunity

 Leading up to the 2016 presidential election, I repeatedly heard politicians, pundits and voters predict or at least express hope that, if elected, Donald Trump would "rise to the occasion" or "surround himself with good people."
 It infuriated me.
 As a mental health practitioner, I knew this would not happen.
 More than his policy or … Continue reading How Our Cultural Ignorance of Mental Health Helped Elect Donald Trump